cloudfoundry/summit-hands-on-labs/basel-2018/first-push/README.md

 ### Logging In

 When using Cloud Foundry, the first thing you need to do is target and log in to a Cloud Foundry instance.
+You will be using an account set up by your instructor.

 Run the following:

 ```
-$ cf login -u $PWS_USER -p 'Firstpush1!' -a api.run.pivotal.io
+cf login -u <USER_NAME> -a api.run.pivotal.io
 ```

+You will be prompted for a password.
 The `-a` flag specifies the API endpoint for Pivotal Web Services (api.run.pivotal.io).

 > Note: You can use `cf login --help` for details on how to log in.